Showing posts with label poem. Show all posts

 Black Patch Tobacco War 1904-1909

-Before the Civil War, Kentucky was one of the richest states in the union after the war, it was one of the poorest.
+Before the Civil War, Kentucky was one of the wealthiest states in the union; after the war, it was one of the poorest.
 Big business came to Kentucky, eliminating competition, manipulating prices, and undermining control.
-The price for dark tobacco was instigated by extremely depressed prices for tobacco crops.
+The cost of dark tobacco was driven by depressed tobacco crop prices.

 Night Riders destroyed tobacco plant beds, barns, and equipment, as well as whipped and sometimes murdered the opposition farmers.